What is a Flat Tax?

 One of the benefits of a flat tax rate is its simplicity; everyone pays tax at the same rate.
 It is simpler compared to the progressive tax rate, which imposes a different tax rate at various income levels.
 For example, in the United States, the complexity of the progressive tax system costs taxpayers a lot of money and lost hours to implement it, resulting in different tax calculations for each taxpayer.
 However, with a flat tax, everyone pays a uniform rate, reducing the cost of its implementation.

 Proponents of flat tax also say that the tax system is fair, compared to other tax systems.
-Every taxpayer is charged a uniform tax rate, and there is likely to be minimal complains about certain categories of taxpayers being charged too high while others are charged too low.
+Every taxpayer is charged a uniform tax rate, and there are likely to be minimal complaints about certain categories of taxpayers being charged too high while others are charged too low.
 It is unlike the progressive and regressive tax systems where different groups of taxpayers are charged a different tax rate.

 Disadvantages of Flat Tax

 The opponents of the flat tax say that the tax system is unfair and that it places an excessive burden on low-income earners.
 Even though the system imposes a uniform tax rate for all income categories, it leaves low-income earners with less money to live comfortably and maintain their standards of living.
 On the other hand, high-income earners are left with a lot of money to spend that is disproportional to the net income after taxes for low-income earners.
+However, this criticism overlooks the fact that most flat tax proposals include an exemption from any taxation for the lowest income earners – like the exemption up to $36,000 in Senator Cruz’ proposal.

 Flat Tax vs. Progressive Tax